Our journey to improvement

 Progress so far:

-• we're undertaking a review of our Complaints to improve our approach, ensuring that public voices and concerns are central to our learnings, processes, systems and culture
+- we're refreshing and improving our approach to Complaints, ensuring that public voices and concerns are central to our learnings, processes, systems and culture

-• we've strengthened our relationship with the Tenant Engagement Group and established a Housing Operations Board to ensure our resident voices are part of our decision-making
+- we've strengthened our relationship with the Tenant Engagement Group and established a Housing Operations Board and a Tenant & Leaseholder Sounding Board to ensure our resident voices are part of our decision-making

-• working with the Local Government Association, we have undertaken a IT & Digital 360 Review to assess our IT & Digital landscape and recommend areas of improvement.
+- working with the Local Government Association, we have undertaken a IT & Digital 360 Review to assess our IT & Digital landscape

 Progress so far:

-• we've adopted a new risk management strategy
+- we've adopted a thorough risk management strategy and host regular training for staff

-• we're reviewing the way we measure, monitor and report on our performance to our residents and customers
+- we've improved the way we measure, monitor and report on our performance to our residents and customers and seen an improved performance across the council

 We have a Housing Improvement Plan to address the SOLACE governance review into our housing landlord function.
 This will evolve as we work with the Regulator of Social Housing so we can achieve the right outcomes for our residents and tenants.